EDSAaa/Dron-FIUNAM/README.md

 # Dron-FIUNAM
-Mathematical modelling and control for a qadcopter in X configuration.
+Mathematical modelling and control for a quadcopter in X configuration.